 Meet Our Friendly Staff

-Diane Robinson is the practice manager at Rheumatology Care Center (RCC).
+Diane is the practice manager at Rheumatology Care Center (RCC).
 Her responsibilities include oversight of billing, collections, financial reporting, human resources, and customer service.
 As administrator for RCC, she assures the efficiency and stability of the medical office operation.

 Diane worked over 10 years in customer support for a fortune 500 company before choosing to stay home with her two young children.
 After her youngest child started school, Diane returned to work, part-time, as the assistant to the director of a three-clinic podiatry practice.
 It was there that she became interested in how a medical practice runs and, during the 5 years she worked there, began to develop the skills necessary to move into practice management.